KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 ```
 ![standard_yield_correlation-1](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/055b9259-86f0-4570-b717-1b1570447cf4)

-Created a DataFrame for only coffee crops, and then looked at the pairplot of this DataFrame to understand what affects the coffee crop.
+Created a DataFrame for only coffee crops (this was done for other crops as well), and then looked at the pairplot of this DataFrame to understand what affects the coffee crop.
 By doing this we can remove some of the complexity brought by the different crop types.

 ```python
 coffee_df = MD_agric_df.query("Crop_type == 'coffee'")